drachenwald/dun-in-mara/events/2025/strawberry-raid-iv/index.md

 ### Arts & Sciences Classes

 A list of classes and their descriptions can be found [here](classes/).
-More classes may be added closer to the event date.

-Do you want to teach an A&S class at Strawberry Raid?
-[Sign up to be a teacher](https://forms.gle/gZ9PExvaKbmcPYQG9)!
+Sign-up for *attending* classes will open on 30 April at 18:00 Irish Standard Time.
+Sign up for classes [here](https://fienta.com/strawberry-raid-iv-class-signup)

+Sign-up for *teaching* classes has now closed.

 ### Visiting Teacher (Armoured Combat)